MichalKuk10/CSV-Converter/README.txt

-The application that will convert any CSV file into desired format and print it to console.
+The application will convert any CSV file into desired format and print it to console.

 It  supports following output formats: JSON,XML and Table.